salam-ammari/Labeled-Transactions-based-Dataset-of-Ethereum-Network/README.md

-# Labeled Transactions-based Dataset of Ethereum Network
+# A Labeled Transactions-Based Dataset on the Ethereum Network
- Datasets used in the paper "Labeled Transactions-based Dataset of Ethereum Network"
+ Datasets used in the paper "A Labeled Transactions-Based Dataset on the Ethereum Network"